 “[B]ut they are totally anti-Israel and frankly I think they’re anti-Jewish.”
 This is the payload of Trump’s weaponized speech.
 Trump repeats his unproven, specious argument and equates it to antisemitism.

 Bottom line, according to Donald Trump: Democrats hate Jews.

 Confirmation bias suggests that people are naturally inclined to agree with something that supports their existing beliefs.
 The argument that Democrats are somehow not supportive of Israel is already believed by many conservative-leaning people — mainly Republican Christian and Jewish conservatives.
 Telling them that Democrats are anti-Israel/anti-Jewish may be readily accepted.
-A really successful bit of demagoguery would get even Democratic Jews to reconsider their party affiliation.
+A really successful bit of demagoguery would get even Jewish Democrats to reconsider their party affiliation.

 Confirmation bias also suggests that people are more likely to remember and believe the first thing they’re told.
 Countering a demagogue’s emotional rhetoric may come up short.
 An outrageous claim, told first, may be more likely to be believed than a well reasoned counter argument offered later.

 Another truly dangerous aspect of Donald Trump’s brand of demagoguery is his tendency to disparage individuals or entire groups.
 Less than three weeks ago at CPAC, Trump asserted that there are members of Congress who hate America (see Flags, Bibles and Dog Whistles for more on that one).
 In the same speech, Trump railed against people seeking asylum in the United States, asserting that the United States is being invaded and suggesting that Democrats will do nothing about it: